Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Experimental Evaluation

-To evaluate the sim-to-real performance, we calculate the average speed and the success rate for goal-reaching tasks collected from both simulation and real experiments.
+To evaluate the sim-to-real performance, we calculate the average locomotion speed ($v_g$) and the success rate for goal-reaching tasks collected from both simulation and real experiments.
 According to Section~\ref{sec:FOC}, the contact resistance forces in the simulator are smaller than in the real environment, when applying the RL control policy learned in the simulator directly to the real robot, the performance of the real robot is often worse than the simulated agent.
 In the rows of real robot evaluations in Table~\ref{tab:comparedata}, we use down-arrows and percentage values to show the extent of performance drop compared to the simulating performance with the same method.
-The evaluation results of each method take an entire column in the table.
-From Table~\ref{tab:comparedata}, although the Vanilla PPO controller learns the best locomotion speed in the simulator at the cost of goal-reaching accuracy, its locomotion pattern cannot fit the real robot well.
-It is observed that the real robot experiences a drastic drop in performance on both locomotion velocity ($80.7\%$) and success rate ($42.1\%$).
+From Table~\ref{tab:comparedata}, it is observed that although the Vanilla PPO controller learns the best locomotion speed in the simulator at the cost of goal-reaching accuracy, its locomotion pattern cannot fit the real robot well.
+The real robot experiences a drastic drop in performance on both locomotion speed ($80.7\%$) and success rate ($42.1\%$).
 For the original PPOC-CPG, though it has achieved an overall better performance than Vanilla PPO, its sim-to-real performance drop is still relatively high, with a $54\%$ of speed drop and $17\%$ of accuracy drop.
 After adding the free-response oscillation constraint to the CPG system, the new policy reaches almost the same performance as the original PPOC-CPG in the simulator.
 In Section~\ref{sec:FOC} we have shown that the free-response oscillation tonic input $c>0$ could help maintain the oscillation amplitude of the control signal of FOC-PPOC-CPG during the learning process.
 It is noticed that the maintained amplitude of the control signals does not improve the locomotion speed and goal-reaching accuracy at the training stage in the simulation.
-But when the learned policy of FOC-PPOC-CPG is applied to the real robot without further training, it performs significantly better than the previous two methods in both velocity and success rate.
+However, when the learned policy of FOC-PPOC-CPG is applied to the real robot without further training, it performs significantly better than the previous two methods in both locomotion speed and success rate.